Sea rewilding: Native oysters

 Oysters filter water, recycle nutrients and help to protect against coastal erosion.
 Oyster stocks have declined by 95 per cent in Europe due to over-harvesting, habitat loss, pollution and disease.

 In Rhode Island, US, "wild oyster populations are at an all-time low", according to Eric Schneider, the principal marine biologist with the Rhode Island Department of Environmental Management's Division of Marine Fisheries.
-He also states: "oysters provide a number of essential ecosystem services, from water filtration to fish habitat and shoreline protection.
+He also states that "oysters provide a number of essential ecosystem services, from water filtration to fish habitat and shoreline protection.
 By having oyster reef habitat absent from these systems, those services can be significantly depressed."

 It has been demonstrated that restoring historic oyster beds improves water quality.

 Kelp forests

 Kelp forests are important habitats which have been lost over time in coastal waters.
 Kelp forests provide habitat for fish, protect coastlines from erosion and trap carbon dioxide from the ocean.
-They grow fast and absorb large amounts of carbon.
-Restoring kelp forests is a strategy to address climate change and enrich ocean livestock.
+They grow quickly and absorb large amounts of carbon.
+Restoring kelp forests is a strategy to address climate change and enrich ocean species.

 Marine protected areas

-Marine protected areas are areas protected from certain activity.
+Marine protected areas are areas protected from certain human activities.
 They are used to preserve and conserve areas where marine life has been disrupted or disturbed.
 Such disturbances could be overfishing, ocean pollution, and other similar disturbances.

 In Chile, environmental groups such as Rewilding Chile are campaigning to create new protected areas.

+In China, the Huidong Sea Turtle National Reserve opened the country's first sea turtle rewilding facility.